nextcloud/documentation/admin_manual/installation/source_installation.rst

 * You don’t need the WebDAV module for your Web server (i.e. Apache’s ``mod_webdav``) to access your ownCloud data via WebDAV. ownCloud has a built-in WebDAV server of its own, SabreDAV.

+.. _ubuntu_installation_label:

-Example installation on Ubuntu 14.04 LTS Server
+Example Installation on Ubuntu 14.04 LTS Server
 -----------------------------------------------

 On a machine running a pristine Ubuntu 14.04 LTS server, install the required and recommended modules for a typical ownCloud installation, using Apache and MariaDB, by issuing the following commands in a terminal::